 - Eating in meals is natural for cats.
 Your cat’s digestive system is literally made to eat on a scheduled pattern.
 Unlike cows or goats, cats do not graze; their daily rhythm is carried out on a hunt-rest basis.
 He is a hunter.
 He preys on and consumes his catch.
 His digestive system then takes care of it and waits for the next meal which, in the wild, surprise, surprise… may not arrive that soon.

 - Scheduled feeding is the only way to feed your cat a wet diet.
-We have talked a lot about a wet diet being much better food for your cat.
-We will not try to convince you to switch now, but know that you simply cannot use a wet diet if you choose to free feed your cat.
+We will not try to convince you to switch to a wet diet, but know that you simply cannot use a wet diet if you choose to free feed your cat.
 Any leftovers of canned or raw diet should be removed.

 Was this impressive enough for you to switch your cat from free-choice feeding to scheduled meals?
 We hope it was.
 You can also check our other article in which we talk about how to switch your cat from free-choice feeding to scheduled meals.

 How often do you need to feed your cat?